golang-leipzig/golang-leipzig.github.io/content/posts/meetup-rust-x-go-everything-is-open-source.md

-We collaborate with [Rust Leipzig User Group](https://www.meetup.com/rust-modern-systems-programming-in-leipzig) for a special event on [2026-06-16 19:00](https://www.meetup.com/rust-modern-systems-programming-in-leipzig/events/313813937) at [Basislager Coworking](), which we call [Everything is Open
+We collaborate with [Rust Leipzig User Group](https://www.meetup.com/rust-modern-systems-programming-in-leipzig) for a interactive event on [2026-06-16 19:00](https://www.meetup.com/rust-modern-systems-programming-in-leipzig/events/313813937) at [Basislager Coworking](), which we call [Everything is Open
 Source](https://www.meetup.com/rust-modern-systems-programming-in-leipzig/events/313813937).

 > Disassembling and decompiling code was once considered a highly complicated